 Real-time location targeting

 Reach mobile device users based on where they are in real-time, with Moblyft.
-You can target any set locations based in Moblyft’s Global Places data.
+You can target any set locations in Moblyft’s Global Places data.
 Here are the parameters:

 - Place name